 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at http://www.peopleshealth.com/providers.
+Please speak with your doctor to obtain a product medically appropriate for you through our preferred vendor.